demitrose/demitrose/README.md

-- 👋 Hi there, I’m Dmitrii!!
+**👋 I’m Dmitrii, Dima!!
+Nice to meet you!!👋**

-- 👀 I’m interested in ...
+- 👀 I’m interested in sport, extreme and fuzzies👀
-- 🌱 I’m currently learning ...
+- 🌱
 - 💞️ I’m looking to collaborate on ...
+- 📫 My Telegram: @demitrose
-- 📫 How to reach me ...
+- 📫 My mail: demitrose@gmail.com

 <!---
 demitrose/demitrose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.